microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Student/Challenge-00.md

 **[Home](../README.md)** - [Next Challenge >](./Challenge-01.md)

-**_This is a template for "Challenge Zero" which focuses on getting prerequisites set up for the hack.
-The italicized text provides hints & examples of what should or should NOT go in each section._**

-**_We have included links to some common What The Hack pre-reqs in this template.
-All common prerequisite links go to the WTH-CommonPrerequisites page where there are more details on what each tool's purpose is._**

 **_You should remove any common pre-reqs that are not required for your hack.
 Then add additional pre-reqs that are required for your hack in the Description section below._**

 **_You should remove all italicized & sample text in this template and replace with your content._**

 ## Introduction

-Thank you for participating in the IntroToAzureRedHatOpenShift What The Hack.
+Thank you for participating in the Intro To Azure Red Hat OpenShift What The Hack.
 Before you can hack, you will need to set up some prerequisites.

 ## Common Prerequisites

 We have compiled a list of common tools and software that will come in handy to complete most What The Hack Azure-based hacks!

 You might not need all of them for the hack you are participating in.
 However, if you work with Azure on a regular basis, these are all things you should consider having in your toolbox.

-**Verify permissions (can I insert a table?)
-**Register the resource providers
-**Install OpenShift CLI
-**Redhat Pull Secret
-**Quotas for their subscription

 <!-- If you are editing this template manually, be aware that these links are only designed to work if this Markdown file is in the /xxx-HackName/Student/ folder of your hack. -->